kylln20/WRO_FE_2023-24/README.md

 &nbsp;

 ### ⚡ Electricity & Power ⚡
 Our car gets power from a single `Gens Ace 1300mAh Battery` which powers the Raspberry Pi and ESC circuit.
 This battery was chosen mainly due to its high 45 C rating allowing for a higher discharge of electricity while still being lightweight and compact.

 Although the Raspberry Pi 4B runs off 5V, our Pi HAT contains a voltage regulator allowing the 7.4V output of the battery to be limited to 5V to power the Raspberry Pi.

 The wires of the battery are connected to the circuits of the Raspberry Pi and ESC in parallel with a switch controlling the passage of electricity at the beginning of the circuit.
 This design eliminated the need for two separate batteries, saving space, simplifying our circuit, and reducing the car’s overall weight.

-The wires of the battery, Raspberry Pi, ESC, and switch are all soldered together, making the wiring very durable.
+The battery wires, Raspberry Pi, ESC, and switch are all soldered together, making the wiring very durable.

 The wiring is placed underneath the car base.
 The switch is secured near the back of the car with a zip tie, the battery cable comes out of the right, the Raspberry Pi Power Adapter comes out from the left, and the ESC is placed in the center.

 ### Schematic and Wiring
 <img src="https://github.com/kylln20/WRO_FE_2023-24/blob/main/schemes/schematic.png" width="60%" height="60%"> <img src="https://github.com/kylln20/WRO_FE_2023-24/blob/main/other/extra%20images/wiring.jpg" width="30%" height="30%">

 ---
 ## 💻 Software 💻
 We use a Raspberry Pi 4 Board as our single board computer (SBC).
 It is connected to the HAT, from which it takes and processes sensor input to return turning-angle and speed values back to the HAT, which then get sent to the servo and DC motors respectively.

 The program running on the Raspberry Pi is written in Python.
 &nbsp;

 ### Initialization and Connection Process
 We used the Raspberry Pi imager to write a custom Raspberry Pi operating system onto an SD card that allowed us to use our Pi hat.
 Once the operating system is downloaded onto the SD card, when the Raspberry Pi is running AP (Access Point) mode, we can connect to the Raspberry Pi through a wifi connection.
 Once we have selected the Access Point in the wifi tab, we use VNC Viewer to connect remotely to and interact with the Raspberry Pi using a set IP address.

 &nbsp;